mozilla/firefox-test-engineering/guide/curve.rst

 Criteria:

-* commit access
+* Establish commit access
-* split a project into features/bugs
+* Split a project into features/bugs
 * Propose new features on projects
 * Initiate discussions / meetings
-* mentor new contributors
+* Mentor new contributors

 Project Lead
 ------------